jefdaj/ortholang-demo/templates/functions.md

 Random (but reproducable) sampling of list elements.

-WARNING: Because of the way ShortCut caches tempfiles, calling these more than once will give the same sublist each time!
+WARNING: Because of the way OrthoLang caches tempfiles, calling these more than once will give the same sublist each time!
 For different sublists, use in combination with the 'repeat' function.